 We work hard with our families to maintain our average daily attendance rate of 97.1%.
 Nearly all our parents have at least four face-to-face meetings with their scholar’s teacher each year.
 Each year begins with the teacher visiting the scholar’s home to meet with the family.
-97% of parents report that these home visits are a valuable part of the Alma experience.
+Ninety-seven percent of parents report these home visits are a valuable part of the Alma experience.